Tandon-A/MLEND_Udacity/Capstone_Project/README.md

 ## Notes

-In this project, the random seed is not fixed, so the results would slightly differ from one model trained model to another.
+In this project, the random seed is not fixed, so the results would slightly differ from one trained model to another.